dell/ansible-powerstore/docs/ISSUE_TRIAGE.md

 2. Label the issue `priority/critical`.
 3. Escalate the problem to the maintainers.
-4. Assign or ask a maintainer for help assigning someone to make this issue their top priority right now.
+4. Assign or ask a maintainer for help assigning someone to make this issue their top priority immediately.
 5. Add the issue to the next upcoming release milestone.

 ### High priority